History of the Jews in Greece: Post-war community

-Anti-semitism in Greece
+Antisemitism in Greece

 Misha Glenny wrote that Greek Jews had never "encountered anything remotely as sinister as north European anti-Semitism.
 The twentieth century had witnessed small amounts of anti-Jewish sentiment among Greeks... but it attracted an insignificant minority."
 The danger of deportation to death camps was repeatedly met with disbelief by Greece's Jewish population.

 A neo-fascist group, Golden Dawn, exists in Greece and in September 2015 Greek election won 18 seats in the Greek Parliament.
 Reportedly in 2005, it was officially disbanded, to no avail, by its leadership after conflicts with police and anti-fascists.
 The European Union Monitoring Centre on Racism and Xenophobia 2002–2003 report on anti-Semitism in Greece mentioned several incidents over the two-year period making note that there were no instances of physical or verbal assaults on Jews, along with examples of "good practices" for countering prejudice.
 The report concluded that "...in 2003 the Chairman of the Central Jewish Board in Greece stated that he did not consider the rise in antisemitism to be alarming."

 On 21 November 2003, Nikos Bistis, the Greek Deputy Minister of the Interior, declared January 27 to be Holocaust Remembrance Day in Greece, and committed to a "coalition of Greek Jews, Greek non-Jews, and Jews worldwide to fight antisemitism in Greece."

 The Greek government debt crisis, which started in 2009, has seen an increase in extremism of all kinds, which has included some cases of antisemitic vandalism.
 In 2010, the front of the Jewish Museum of Greece was defaced, for the first time ever.
 On Rhodes, on 26 October 2012, vandals spray-painted the city's Holocaust monument with swastikas.
 Partly to head off any new-found threat from extremism, thousands of Jewish and non-Jewish Greeks attended Thessaloniki's Holocaust Commemoration in March 2013.
-The meeting was personally addressed by Greece's prime minister, Antonis Samaras, who delivered a speech to Monastir Synagogue (Thessaloniki).
+The meeting was personally addressed by Greece's prime minister, Antonis Samaras, who delivered a speech to Monastir Synagogue in Thessaloniki.